 Pay Adjustments

 Perhaps one of the most important pieces of financial information to communicate with employees is related to their pay and pay scale.
-All employees deserve to have forewarning if this will change, and if your company isn’t making an effort to be transparent, then it should be.
+All employees deserve to be forewarned if this will change, and if your company isn’t making an effort to be transparent, then it should be.
 Not only that, but all employers — whether they are unionized or not — have the legal obligation to allow employees to discuss wages with one another.

 To stay competitive in most markets, it is occasionally necessary to update the work pay scale and structure.
 If the salary structure doesn’t reflect the value of employees in a certain marketplace, you’re bound to start hemorrhaging all of your highest performers.
+Utilizing tools like Paystub Hero to generate paystubs can streamline communication and ensure clarity about pay changes.

 Unfortunately, there are also rare instances where it is necessary to make changes to the pay scale that will negatively impact an employee’s salary.
 Most employees expect regular pay raises, so a cut is often hard to take.
 In many circumstances, it is legal to cut employee pay, but it is imperative to communicate with them because it is illegal to do so without their knowledge.